This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Prune Trees and Shrubs

-- Cut just above outward-facing buds to encourage outward growth
+- Make cuts just above outward-facing buds

 Check Tools and Equipment